 That’s where tours come in.
 An overall city tour can give you the lay of the land (or water!).
 And then there are several that take a closer focus, whether your passion is history, TV or football.

-Sitting right in the heart of the city, this 4-star Newcastle hotel is a freshly built, 4-star hotel, restaurant and bar.
-This hotel is just a stone’s throw from the best of the city’s nightlife, shopping and incredible history.
+Sitting right in the heart of the city, our 4-star Newcastle city centre hotel is just a stone’s throw from the best of the city’s nightlife, shopping and incredible history.
 And it’s a 5-minute walk from the train station, which connects handily from Newcastle International Airport.

 Here are some of our favourite tours of Newcastle upon Tyne…